-As of 2018, 68% of all U.S. households owned pets, of which 48% were dog-owners and 38% were cat-owners, according to the American Pet Products Association.
-It seems that some landlords, though, haven’t caught up with the news that so many Americans own pets.
-Finding pet-friendly apartments in San Francisco is more than challenging.
+As of 2018, 68% of all U.S. households owned pets.
+Of that amount, 48% were dog-owners and 38% were cat-owners, according to the American Pet Products Association.
+Despite this, it seems that some landlords haven’t yet caught up with the news.
+Therefore, finding pet-friendly apartments in San Francisco is more than challenging.

 Of course, San Francisco isn’t the only culprit.
-Finding pet-friendly apartments in New York is just as challenging.
-However, the good news is that it isn’t impossible to find an apartment for you and your pet.
-You just have to be patient, determined, and knowledgeable.
+Many major metropolitan cities face this same issue.
+The good news is that it isn’t impossible to find a great apartment for you and your pet.
+You just have to be informed, determined and patient.

-Learning about the law governing pets and rentals is important for your apartment hunt and while leasing.
-At the very least, you won’t be caught off-guard and will be able to counter any landlord if they make erroneous statements.
+Learning about the laws governing pets and rentals is crucial while apartment hunting and beyond.
+At the very least, you won’t be caught off-guard and will be able to counter if the landlord makes erroneous statements.

 Californian law states that landlords can refuse to accept pets in their properties.
 Even if they do allow pets, the law permits them to enforce restrictions regarding the size and type of pet.

 In other words, a landlord is within their rights to accept a French Bulldog and, simultaneously, say no to a Golden Retriever.
-Or they can say yes to a cat and not to a dog, even if your dog is the same size as a cat.
+Or they can say yes to a cat and no to a dog – even if the dog is the same size as a cat.

 Landlords can also charge an additional security deposit for your pet, within reason.
 Thus, they can charge you two months’ rent as a security deposit instead of one.
 If the apartment is furnished, they can charge up to three months’ worth of rent.

 Note that the landlord is not permitted to make the security deposit non-refundable.
-If your pet did $100 worth of damage, and you paid a security deposit of $4,000, the landlord must pay you back $3,900.
+If your pet has done $100 worth of damage, and you paid a security deposit of $4,000, the landlord must pay you back $3,900.

-The law may limit how much a landlord can charge as a security deposit, but they are allowed to charge rent for your pet.
-For example, a landlord might charge a tenant without a pet $2,000 per month but charge you $2,150 because you own a pet.
+The law may limit how much a landlord can charge as a security deposit, although they are allowed to charge rent for your pet.
+For example, a landlord might charge a tenant without a pet $2,000 per month but charge you $2,150 because you have one.

-Clearly, you’ll have to pay for the privilege of living in some of the pet-friendly apartments in San Francisco.
-This can be painful in a city with such a high cost of living.
+Clearly, you’ll have to pay for the privilege of living in pet-friendly apartments in San Francisco.

-A landlord also has the right to revoke permission.
+A landlord also has the right to revoke pet permissions.
 Usually, a landlord who accepts pets has to apply the same rules to everyone.
-If they accept dogs up to 70 pounds, for example, they can’t tell you they won’t accept your 55-pound pooch for no reason.
+If they accept dogs up to 70 pounds, for example, they can’t say they won’t accept your 55-pound pooch for no reason.

-If you prove yourself to be irresponsible, though, and your dog becomes a nuisance, then the landlord can force you to get rid of him.
-Thus, not cleaning up after your dog, allowing him to bark incessantly, or letting him scare tenants will be enough for the landlord to force your dog out.
+If you prove yourself to be irresponsible, and your dog becomes a nuisance, then the landlord can force you to get rid of him.
+Not cleaning up after your dog, allowing him to bark incessantly, or letting him scare tenants will be enough for the landlord to force your dog out.

-The one situation in which a landlord has little to no say, legally speaking, is with service animals.
-If you get a pet, even if your lease says you aren’t allowed one, the landlord can evict you.
-However, due to the Federal Fair Housing Act, if the pet is a service animal, that supersedes the landlord’s no-pet policy.
+The one situation in which a landlord has little or no say, legally speaking, is with service animals.
+If you get a pet, although your lease says you aren’t allowed one, the landlord can evict you.
+Alternatively, due to the Federal Fair Housing Act, if the pet is a service animal, that supersedes the landlord’s no-pet policy.

-However, for your pet to be considered a service animal, they need to perform tasks for you every day.
-Or they need to help you with an emotional disability you can prove you have.
+For a pet to be considered a service animal, they need to perform tasks for you every day.
+They need to help you with an emotional or physical disability that you can prove you have.

 So, if you are a veteran, the landlord can’t deny your support dog for PTSD.
 Likewise, a landlord can’t say a seeing-eye dog isn’t allowed to live with a blind person.
 Once again, though, your condition must be formally diagnosed.
 You can’t just say that your dog helps lower your stress levels by being cute and cuddly.

-Now that you’re aware of the law, you’re going to have to practice patience to find pet-friendly apartments in San Francisco.
-Landlords will generally choose a tenant without a pet, even if they advertise their property as being pet-friendly.
-If you have a larger dog, you’ll have to be even more patient.
+Now that you’re aware of the law, you’re going to have to patiently search for pet-friendly apartments in San Francisco.
+As mentioned above, landlords will generally choose a tenant without a pet, even if they advertise their property as being pet-friendly.
+So, if you have a larger dog, you’ll have to be even more patient.

-To increase your chances of finding pet-friendly apartments in San Francisco, and actually getting the landlord to accept you and your pet, think like the landlord.
+To increase your chances of finding pet-friendly apartments in San Francisco, and actually getting accepted, think like a landlord.
 Most of them don’t hate pets.
-Some of them even have their own.
+Some of them might even have their own.

-However, many of these landlords have had terrible experiences with tenants who were irresponsible pet owners.
-Many people aren’t exactly responsible when it comes to pet ownership.
+The issue is, however, that many of these landlords have had terrible experiences with tenants who were irresponsible pet owners.
+Many people aren’t as considerate as they need to be.
 Many more balk at the idea of paying for any damages their pet caused.
-It’s natural for landlords to be wary.
+So it’s natural for landlords to be wary about their investment.

-If you then provide proof that your pet is well-behaved and you are a responsible pet owner, you’ll definitely have better luck.
-Testimonials from previous landlords and neighbors are a great option.
+If you provide proof that your pet is well-behaved and you are an accountable owner, you’ll definitely have better luck.
+For this, testimonials from previous landlords and neighbors are a great option.